Terms and Conditions for Receiving Financial Aid

 Your Financial Aid/Scholarships cannot credit your Business Office student account unless you have registered for classes.

 Be sure to check your fee billing statement carefully.
 Some types of financial aid are listed on your fee bill and others, such as work-study, do not appear.
-Outside donor scholarships sent to the Enrollment Processing Office may be listed for only one-half of your scholarship unless the donor instructs us differently.
+Outside donor scholarships sent to the Scholarship Coordinator may be listed for only one-half of your scholarship unless the donor instructs us differently.
 Be aware that some donors do not release scholarship funds until after the beginning of the semester or term and, therefore, you may need to pay your student bill before the University receives your scholarship.

 Some private loan or alternative loan checks, and some private scholarship checks payable to students are mailed to the University by the lender or donor.
-In order for you to receive these funds, you must come to the Enrollment Processing Office, MG 111, and endorse the check to be posted by the Business Office to your student bill.
+In order for you to receive these funds, you must come to the Enrollment Services Office, MG 207, and endorse the check to be posted by the Business Office to your student bill.
 If your check is more than what you owe to the school, the difference will be made available to you approximately 3 business days later.

 If your financial aid exceeds your University charges, you will be paid (refunded) the difference.
 Disbursement of financial aid funds begins at the start of each semester and continues until the end of that semester.
 Please be aware the Business Office will not release a refund check unless you have a Digger ID Card.

 Please remember, if your financial aid does not cover all of the University charges for the semester or if your financial aid has not been processed, those charges must be paid by the due date specified on the Montana Tech website.
 Failure to pay by the due date may result in late payment penalties and/or cancellation of your registration for the semester or term.
-If you do not have sufficient funds or financial aid to pay your student bill by the due date, you may wish to use our Deferred Fee Payment Plan.
+If you do not have sufficient funds or financial aid to pay your student bill by the due date, you may wish to use the Montana Tech Deferred Fee Payment Plan.

 DEFERRED FEE PAYMENT PLAN: If you will have difficulty in meeting full payment of the University charges by the due date, you may apply for the deferred fee payment plan.
 This is an installment contract between the University and the student that permits qualified applicants to pay a third of tuition, fees and/or residence room and board charges plus the $30 deferment fee on fee payment day, thus reducing the burden of the entire payment being due all at once.
 The remaining balance is payable in two additional installments during the term which are stated on the deferment contract.
 The contract must be completed in the Business Office on the day you wish to make the first payment.